 And if the thought of getting tangled up with wires strikes fear into your heart, then a cordless machine such as the Sun Joe TJW24C will be right up your street.
 Still powered by electricity, this rechargeable option lets you take your tiller anywhere.

-Buying Guide – Key Points To Look For
+Buying Guide – Some Key Points To Consider

 First, when choosing an electric garden tiller, you should identify how powerful it is by looking at the amp number.
 Small tillers will usually sit between 5 and 6 amps, and larger ones will be 10 amps plus.